 If you aren’t afraid of heights, I’d really recommend climbing to the top of the tower to get an awesome panoramic view of the surrounding lagoons.
 It’s up here that you’ll really be able to take in all the vivid blue-green hues of the lagoons and surrounding lush terrestrial and aquatic landscapes.

 Last Tips for Visiting Sian Ka’an Biosphere Reserve

-Visit in the morning: The Sian Ka’an and Muyil Ruins opens at 8 AM and closes at 5 PM every day.
+Visit in the morning: The Sian Ka’an and Muyil Ruins open at 8 AM and close at 5 PM every day.
 It’s best to get there in the morning, though, to beat the crowds and secure a spot on one of the boats.

 Bring cash: You will directly pay the boat captain and all entry fees in cash.
 The tour for the canal float used to be $700-800 pesos but now it’s a fixed, non-negotiable $1,000 MXN pesos fee.
 You are also expected to tip your boat guide.
 I was able to speak in Spanish to our guide, Jesus, who told me about his job.
 He makes only $300 pesos a day.
 So any extra really helps!

 Nearby cenotes: On your way back from Sian Ka’an, stop to swim at Cenotes Cristal y Escondido.
 These are two open-air cenotes in the jungle that are less popular yet remain epic spots to swim, snorkel, and dive (you can dive in Escondido only).
 Another spot to visit is the Laguna Kaan Luum.